 Mr. Grant joined Latham in 2002, after serving as Deputy Assistant Secretary of Defense.
 In 2005, he was appointed by the Secretary of Commerce to the Patent Public Advisory Committee, a nine-member board that advises the Director of the US Patent and Trademark Office on patent policy, and served a three-year term.
 Before attending law school, Mr. Grant served as an aide to Senator John McCain and as a Navy SEAL team leader.
 He is the co-inventor of two US patents.

-Mr. Grant is admitted to practice before the Federal Courts of Appeals for the Federal, Sixth, Seventh and Eleventh Circuits.
-He also is admitted before numerous Federal District Courts (including the Eastern District of Texas) and practices before the International Trade Commission (ITC).
-He represents pro bono clients before the US Court of Appeals for Veterans Claims.
+Mr. Grant is admitted to practice before the Federal Courts of Appeals for the Federal, Sixth, Seventh and Eleventh Circuits, the Supreme Court, and numerous Federal District Courts (including the Eastern District of Texas).
+He also practices before the International Trade Commission (ITC) and represents pro bono clients before the US Court of Appeals for Veterans Claims.
 He is a member of the George Washington University Law School IP Advisory Board, the Federal Circuit Bar Association, the New York Intellectual Property Law Association, the Eastern District of Texas Bar Association and the ITC Trial Lawyers Association.

 Mr. Grant's representative active matters include:

 Medivation v.
 Univ.
 Calif.
-Regents & Jung (Calif.): Lead trial counsel representing biotech patent holder in dispute regarding licensing rights to novel, small-molecule drugs used to treat prostate cancer arising from sponsored research.
-Trial date not yet set.
+Regents & Jung (Calif.): Lead trial counsel representing biotech patent holder in 4-week state court trial regarding licensing rights to novel, small-molecule drugs used to treat prostate cancer arising from sponsored research agreement.
+Disputed compound acquired by J&J for $1 billion in September 2013.
+Jury returned verdict in favor of Medivation in November 2013.
+All issues on appeal.

-Pioneer Hi-Bred (DuPont) v.
-Monsanto (D. Iowa): Lead trial counsel for defendant in case relating to genetic seed vigor enhancement.
-Trial date not yet set.
+Katz Licensing v.
+GEICO (D. Del.): Co-lead counsel for defendant in 5-patent defensive case relating to call waiting systems.
+Trial set date not set.

 Cross Match Technologies v.
 Suprema & Mentalix (ITC & E.D.
 Tex.): Lead trial counsel representing patent holder in infringement case against competitor involving patents relating to proprietary biometric identification technologies (fingerprint scanners).
-Trial conducted March 2011.
-In October 2011, Commission final determination issued exclusion order barring accused products from importation into the United States.
+ITC trial conducted March 2011, and Commission final determination issued exclusion order barring accused products from importation into the United States.
+Lead counsel on pending appeal.

 CR Bard v.
 W.L.
-Gore (D. Ariz.): Lead trial counsel representing patent holder in six week jury trial involving prosthetic vascular grafts made of expanded teflon.
+Gore (D. Ariz.; Fed.
+Cir.; S. Ct.): Lead trial counsel representing patent holder in six week jury trial involving prosthetic vascular grafts made of expanded teflon.
+Trial conducted in 2007.
 Jury verdict of willful infringement and US$185 million in past damages.
 On post-trial motions, damages doubled to US$371 million, awarded US$19 million in fees, US$20.4 million in prejudgment interest.
-Trial featured in November 2009 issue of American Lawyer.
+After supplemental damages and fees, the total award is over US$1.1 billion.
+The trial was featured in November 2009 issue of The American Lawyer.

 Wavetronix v.
 Electronic Integrated Systems (D. Utah): Lead trial counsel for defendant in patent infringement case involving radar technology for traffic monitoring.
 Verdict of non-infringement after 14 days of bench trial proceedings.
 Affirmed on appeal.